 Identifying a supplier who offers a better price, doesn’t mean that they can necessarily offer you a better service.
 Finding suppliers who are experts in their field is crucial if you want to avoid the risks associated with a lack of quality or knowledge.
 In recent years, talent shortage in supply chains has been a major problem, which affects every business.

-Any company wants to feel safe turning responsibility over to an external party, which is why finding the right suppliers mitigates some risks.
+Any company wants to feel safe turning responsibility over to an external party, which is why finding the right suppliers omits some risks.
 Furthermore, you want to know that you can keep this supplier relationship for years to come, even as your company grows and makes more demands.
-You may need to invest more to begin with, but investing in experts pays off in the long-run.
+You may need to invest more

 6. Inadequate Technology